iklevente-zz/ChromiumForWindows/README.md

 # Chromium For Windows
-This project can install the latest Chromium to your PC and it keeps the browser up to date.
+This project can install the latest Chromium on your PC and it keeps the browser up to date.
 The build releases are from https://chromium.woolyss.com/

 **Important: You will need .NET Core Runtime to run the program.
 Download it from [here](https://dotnet.microsoft.com/download).**